Click to tweet:

 It’s all too easy to get swept up in the illusion that couples are having a waaaay better festive experience than you are.

-But, that ain’t necessarily true, my friend.
+But, that ain’t necessarily true, dear one.

 Here are some reasons as to why being single over Christmas actually means you’re #winning :